 Politics & Government

-Bellingham council ready to consider lowering city’s default speed limits
+Bellingham City Council votes to lower city’s default speed limits

 Cars drive down Holly Street on February 18, 2025, in downtown Bellingham, Wash.